-I learned that my student will be focusing on 3 academic modules while on placement here, and that School of Pharmacy academic staff will be teaching and assessing these.
-Aligned with these modules, the student while on placement here will be focusing on 3 domains of the PSI Core Competency Framework: Professional skills, Personal skills, and Organisation and Management skills.
-As Preceptor

-I will need to assess the student's competence against each of the behaviours of these domains.
-In order to do this I will need to provide my students with an opportunity to practice these behaviours.
+I learned that my student will be focusing on 3 academic modules while on placement, and that School of Pharmacy academic staff will be teaching and assessing these.
+Aligned with these modules, the student while on placement will be focusing on same 3 domains of the PSI Core Competency Framework: Personal, Professional and Organisation and Management skills.
+As Preceptor I will need to assess the student's competence against each of the competencies of these domains.
+To do this I will need to provide my students with opportunities to practice these competencies.